 Teaching Phonics Digitally

 While I love interactive, hands-on learning, that isn’t an option for everyone at the moment given the amount of at-home learning taking place.
-With digital learning on the rise in the classroom too, I looked for something to use in my Google Classroom but couldn’t find something with the variety of activities I wanted.
+With digital learning on the rise in the classroom too, I looked for something to use in my Google Classroom but I just couldn’t find something with the variety of activities I wanted, dare I say, needed, to use with my kiddos.
 I love introducing digraphs and diphthongs in an interactive way, so I created a set of Google Slides activities to use!
 Also, they can be used for virtual learning and in the traditional classroom because this resource is perfect for blended learning.